About Rochelle Hoey

 Rochelle then moved back to Michigan to work at an illustration and design studio.
 Additionally, at art & craft shows, she began to show her work, which included painted flowerpots and refinished furniture.

-Currently, she works on children’s illustration as well as creating beautiful works of fine art that highlight her love of nature.
+While currently living in Illinois, she works on children’s illustration as well as creating beautiful works of fine art that highlight her love of nature.
 She was drawn to all animals in nature, but particularly to butterflies.

 Her motto is, “The brighter the better.”
 Working with her own creative visions and through extensive research she finds her inspiration.
 Searching through books, magazines and the internet helps to further her work.